 At Wye we firmly believe that quality is by far the most important consideration.
-Eight excellent GCSEs can get you anywhere - from the best apprenticeships to top universities.
+Nine excellent GCSEs can get you anywhere - from the best apprenticeships to top universities.
+For this reason, students at Wye study 8 or 9 GCSEs.

 All students will study some compulsory subjects alongside other subjects that they will be able to select.
 The following subjects are compulsory: